 NOAA Fisheries recently provided estimates of charterboat and headboat net operating revenues for various areas in the Southeast (NMFS 2009).
 These estimates were culled from several studies - Liese et al. (2009), Dumas et al. (2009), Holland et al. (1999), and Sutton et al. (1999).
 Estimates of net operating revenue per angler trip (2009 dollars) on representative charter trips are \$135 for east Florida, \$146 for Louisiana through east Florida, \$156 for northeast Florida, and \$128 for North Carolina.
-For charter trips into the EEZ only, net operating revenues are \$160 in North Carolina and \$155 in central and south North Carolina.
+For charter trips into the EEZ only, net operating revenues are \$141 in east Florida and \$148 in northeast Florida.
+For full day and overnight trips only, net operating revenues are \$160 in North Carolina and \$155 in central and south North Carolina.
 Net operating revenues per angler trip are lower for headboats than for charterboats.
 Net operating revenue estimates for a representative headboat trip are \$48 in the Gulf of Mexico, \$63 in North Carolina, and \$68 in central and south North Carolina.
-For full day and \$68 in central and south North Carolina and \$77 in central and south North Carolina.
+For full day and overnight headboat trips, net operating revenues are \$74 in North Carolina and \$77 in central and south North Carolina.